20 Best Trap Workout and Exercises for Mass and Strength

 The cable shrug is one of the best exercises for isolating the traps and offers versatility for further improving development.

-Cable shrugs provide constant tension throughout the movement, which can increase muscle activation and promote muscle growth.
+Cable shrugs provide constant tension throughout the movement, increasing muscle activation and promoting muscle growth.

 Cable Shrug